um-perez-alvaro/Data-Science-Practice/Jupyter Notebooks/Pandas/README.md

-# Introduction to Pandas and Matplotlib
+# Data Manipulation and Data Visualization: Introduction to Pandas and Matplotlib

 [pandas](https://pandas.pydata.org/) is a powerful, open source Python library for data analysis, manipulation, and visualization.
 [matplotlib](https://matplotlib.org/) is a comprehensive library for creating static, animated, and interactive visualizations in Python.